 What Is Ibotta?

 Ibotta is an app for either Android or Apple.
 You can also use it online via the webpage.
 It works a lot like many grocery store apps where you go through a list of coupons and select which ones you want to use.
 However, unlike my King Soopers app, or Safeway app, the offers on Ibotta are rebates, not coupons.
-In other words, while the coupons take 50 cents off of my grocery bill, the Ibotta rebates have no affect on the cost of my groceries.
+In other words, while the coupons take 50 cents off of my grocery bill, the Ibotta rebates have no effect on the cost of my groceries.
 Instead, they go into a virtual account that I can withdraw as cash.

 Ibotta is a private company backed by various venture capital companies, and it seems to have a fairly decent amount of offers.